kasiaostapowicz/kasiaostapowicz.github.io/README.md

 [![Google Scholar Badge](https://img.shields.io/badge/Google-Scholar-lightgrey)](https://scholar.google.com/citations?user=7dxBUIcAAAAJ&hl=en&oi=ao)

 <p>
-	As a researcher with PhD in Earth Sciences, specialising in remote sensing, geoinformatics, data science, and artificial intelligence, I integrate advanced methodologies to address complex challenges within land system science and sustainability science.
-With an academic foundation in geography and physics, my interdisciplinary expertise enables the exploration of land cover and land use change, biodiversity transformations, climate change impacts, human-environment interactions, and carbon cycling in both blue and green ecosystems.
-My research particularly focuses on the sensitive ecosystems of mountainous and polar regions.</br>
+	Dr. Katarzyna Ostapowicz, with a PhD in Earth Sciences, is a researcher specializing in remote sensing, geoinformatics, data science, and artificial intelligence.
+She integrates advanced methodologies to address complex challenges within land system science and sustainability science.
+With an academic foundation in geography and physics, her interdisciplinary expertise enables the exploration of land cover and land use change, biodiversity transformations, climate change impacts, human-environment interactions, and carbon cycling in both blue and green ecosystems.
+Her research particularly focuses on the sensitive ecosystems of mountainous and polar regions.</br>
 <p></p>
-In addition to my research endeavors, I lead and manage both research lab. and international projects, fostering interdisciplinary collaboration and knowledge exchange.
-I am dedicated to teaching and mentoring students at various academic levels.</br>
+In addition to her research endeavors, dr. Ostapowicz has experience leading and managing research lab. and international and national projects, fostering interdisciplinary collaboration and knowledge exchange.
+She is also dedicated to teaching and mentoring students at various academic levels, contributing to the development of future scientists in her field.</br>
  	<h2>Key Expertise</h2>
             <ul>
                 <li><strong>Remote sensing and geoinformatics</strong> for land system science</li>